aros-development-team/AROS/CONTRIBUTING.md

 # Applying for access.

 In the first instance you should show interest in the project by forking and providing pull requests for patches to improve AROS.
-You should also join the developer mailing list, and request to officially join the GitHub organization if you are interested in being directly involved in the project, or would like to collaborate.
+You should also join the [slack channel](https://arosdevteam.slack.com) or developer mailing list, and request to officially join the GitHub organization if you are interested in being directly involved in the project, or would like to collaborate.